New around here?

 Start by logging in.

 Text.
 Email.
 Social media.
-When distance separates us from close friends, we turn to the digital — knowing that likes can never replace late nights, and text could never translate the fullness of a much-needed hug.
-Meanwhile, time goes on... miles turn into months.
-And suddenly, we realize just how long it's been since we picked up the phone.
+When circumstance separates us from close friends or family members, we turn to the digital — knowing that likes can never replace late nights, and text could never translate the fullness of a much-needed hug.

 The reality is, none of us want it to be like this.
-Yet, we don't always know how to keep in touch with friends in meaningful ways — and over time, we end up settling for emojis.
-That's why, with a little help from our friends at Darling, we came up with eight simple, creative ideas that can help friends everywhere overcome the distance.
+Yet, we don't always know how to keep in touch with friends in meaningful ways, and we end up settling for emojis.
+That's why, with a little help from our friends at Darling, we came up with seven simple, creative ideas that can help us all overcome the distance, together.

 From Artifact Uprising